 Understanding the Concept of Nearest Ten

 To understand why 13 rounds to 10, it's helpful to visualize a number line.
-The number 13 lies between 10 and 20.
-The midpoint between 10 and 20 is 15.
+Also, the number 13 lies between 10 and 20.
+Here's the thing — the midpoint between 10 and 20 is 15.
 Any number below 15 is closer to 10, and any number 15 or above is closer to 20.

 Common Mistakes to Avoid

-When rounding numbers to the nearest ten, it's important to avoid common mistakes that can lead to incorrect results.
+When rounding numbers to the nearest ten, don't forget to avoid common mistakes that can lead to incorrect results.
 Here are some pitfalls to watch out for:

 1. Forgetting the Rounding Rules